microsoft/genaiscript/README.md

 The key elements of the gptools framework are:

--   [gpspecs](./docs/gpspecs.md): Natural language specification documents that also define the LLM context.
 -   [gptools](./docs/gptools.md): Scripts that combine the gpspec source, the context and the LLM models.
+-   [gpspecs](./docs/gpspecs.md): (Optional) Natural language specification documents that also define the LLM context.

+The tooling supports a short dev loop in VS Code and automated CI/CD pipelines.

 -   [Visual Studio Code extension](./docs/vscode.md): User interaction with gptools and conversion of LLM results into workspace edits.
 -   [cli](./docs/cli.md): Command line interface to run gptools in a CI/CD pipeline.
--   **gpvm**: A framework and runtime system that executes gpspecs and gptools.

 GPTools uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md) or the LLM provided by Copilot if run from the chat.
 To access GPTools from GitHub Copilot Chat, use [Visual Studio Code - Insiders](https://code.visualstudio.com/insiders/).